Light-enhanced dipolar interactions between exciton polaritons: Exciton-exciton interaction potentials

-with energy $E_\mathrm{DX}=-\varepsilon_\mathrm{X}$.
-The solution to Eq.~\eqref{eq:schrodinger equationIX} for the indirect exciton must instead be found numerically, leading to a wave function $\Psi_\k$ with the corresponding energy $E_\mathrm{IX}$ shown in Fig.~\ref{fig:Born approximation}(a).
+In Fig.~\ref{fig:microscopic description SM}(a), we show the DX and IX binding energies as a function of dielectric constant at fixed interlayer separation.
+We observe that the presence of the surrounding dielectric environment reduces the DX and IX binding energies.
 Note that, within this section, we measure both energies from their respective electron-hole continuum, which is convenient since we will not be directly comparing their energies.